Semelai people: Population

 The 2010 census, the Temoq people were included in the Semelai population due to the small numbers of Temoq people.

 Music

-The Semelai music have been passed down for generations except with little modification to suit with the modern times.
-There are two musical instruments used, which are the Rebana and Gong (including both "male" and "female" Gongs).
+Semelai music has been passed down for generations with little modification to suit modern times.
+There are two musical instruments used; the Rebana and Gong (including both "male" and "female" Gongs).
 This musical style is often performed in community halls or houses during feasts, weddings, circumcision ceremonies, gatherings and welcoming visitors for the purpose of entertainment.
 This music is performed with songs sung in Semelai language.
 There are also dances but it is only done with regulation and under certain requirements.
 The music of the Semelai is also used for healing purposes, such as singing in fertility ceremony.